openservicemesh/osm-docs/content/docs/tasks_usage/traffic_management/iptables_redirection.md

     kubectl annotate pod <pod> openservicemesh.io/outbound-port-exclusion-list=6379,7070
     ```

-Excluded ports are stored in the `osm-config` ConfigMap with the key `outbound_port_exclusion_list` and as an annotation on the pod.
+Excluded ports are stored in the `osm-mesh-config` `MeshConfig` custom resource and as an annotation on the pod.
 Both of these are read and merged at the time of sidecar injection by `osm-injector`.
 These dynamically configurable ports are programmed by the init container along with the static rules used to intercept and redirect traffic via the Envoy proxy sidecar.
 Excluded ports will not be intercepted for traffic redirection to the Envoy proxy sidecar.

 ## Sample demo